Homecare Benefits

 Atomic Workers Alliance LLC

-An approved home healthcare agency under the EEOICPA dedicated to providing passionate in home care.
-Our focus is to educate Atomic Workers on the medical benefits and compensation that each is entitled to.
+An approved EEOICPA and FECA home care provider dedicated to providing advocacy to former/current Nuclear Weapons Workers.
+Our focus is to educate Atomic Workers and those eligible on the medical benefits and compensation that each is entitled to.

-The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) was enacted in October2000.
-Part B of the EEOICPA, effective on July 31, 2001, compensates current or former employees (or their survivors) of the Department of Energy (DOE), its predecessor agencies, and certain of its vendors, contractors and subcontractors, who were diagnosed with a radiogenic cancer, chronic beryllium disease, beryllium sensitivity, or chronic silicosis, as a result of exposure to radiation, beryllium, or silica while employed at covered facilities.
+The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) was enacted in October of 2000 by then President Bill Clinton.
+Part B became effective July 31, 2001.
+DEEOIC began providing benefits through part B on August 9, 2001.
+Part B compensates current and former employees (or in some cases their survivors) of the department of energy (DOE), its predecessor agencies, and certain vendors, contractors and subcontractors, who were diagnosed with a radiogenic cancer, chronic beryllium disease, or chronic silicosis, as a result of exposure to radiation, beryllium, or silica while employed for at least 250 days at a covered facility.

 Are you a member of the Energy Employees Occupational Illness Compensation Program (EEOICPA)?